bsiepe/bsiepe/README.md

 ### Hi there 👋
 I am a PhD student in Psychological Methods with a background in Economics and Psychology.
 In my methodological work, I am interested in Time Series, Forecasting, and Networks.
-I like to apply these methods to learn more about depression and ways in which experience sampling and passive sensor data can help us to better understand and predict mental disorders.
+I like to apply these methods to learn more about how experience sampling and passive sensor data can help us better understand and predict mental disorders.

 <!--